Shalamar Gardens, Lahore: Water features

-The Shalimar Garden's contain the most waterworks of any Mughal Garden.
+The Shalimar Gardens contain the most waterworks of any Mughal Garden.
 It contains 414 fountains, which discharge into wide marble pools, each known as a haūz.
 The enclosed garden is rendered cooler than surrounding areas by the garden's dense foliage, and water features - a relief during Lahore's blistering summers, with temperature sometimes exceeding 120 °F. The distribution of the fountains is as follows: